What is Tailwind?

 Once you get the hang of it, you can start your own community.
 All you need to do is click the button “create new community” and fill out the info. for your community.
 The fun thing about communities is that you can invite whomever you want.
 It can be for select bloggers only in your community.
 Or you can create the tribe based on topic.
 It’s a great place to basically ask others to help out and pin your pins (without having to actually ask).

 How many communities should I join?

 You can join one community or several.
 I am only in a few currently.
 I don’t want to join too many because I only want to be in communities that I will be active in.
 The great thing is that it’s up to you.

 More Information about Pinterest:

 For more information on manual pinning, check out Pinteresting Strategies by Mommy On Purpose.

 I would love for you to join my tribe.
-You can use my Tailwind Tribes link to join.
-If you have any questions or advice for others about Tailwind Tribes, please comment below.
+You can use my Tailwind Communities link to join.
+If you have any questions or advice for others about Tailwind communities, please comment below.